srossross/Clyther/doc/contributing.rst

                             emulate=lambda x, minval, maxval : min(max(x, minval), maxval # Pure python function for emulation mode.
                             )

-Once you get this working you can put it in the python clyther.runtime module following the `Nice Git development Model <nvie.com/posts/a-successful-git-branching-model/>`_ and send me a pull request.
+Once you get this working you can put it in the Python clyther.runtime module following the `Nice Git development Model <nvie.com/posts/a-successful-git-branching-model/>`_ and send me a pull request.
 Or send me a patch file via email srossross@enthought.com.